coinbase/coinbase-sdk-ruby/README.md

 ### Ruby 2.7+

-The Coinbase server-side SDK requires Ruby 2.7 or higher.
+The Coinbase server-side SDK requires Ruby 2.7 or higher (we recommend 2.7.5).
 To view your currently installed version of Ruby, run the following from the command-line:

 ```bash